vanichols/ipmopat/README.md

 - take those ratings/confidence level pairs, and create value distributions for each of the six categories
-- combine the six categories into a summary value distribution, based on the user
+- combine the six categories into a summary value distribution
-- create visualizations that compare the value of the two scenarios
+- create visualizations that compare the value of the two scenarios with bar graphs

 ## Installation